atropos-null/LS/py101/lesson_2/notes/08_pseudocode.md

+## Pseudocode

-Pseudocode, on the other hand, is for humans.
+Pseudocode is for humans.

 By using Pseudocode, we don't start writing code from the beginning, but instead try to load the problem into our brain first.